 Not so invincible in the second movie, where due to heavy fog, the Sangs are able to get the drop on them and take Billy the Kid hostage.
 The scene ends as a total failure for them, with the prized item lost and Billy dead.

 Jerk with a Heart of Gold: Church is not a nice guy and he and Barney do not like each other.
 Still, when Billy is killed he offers sympathy to Barney and decides to give him more support.
 He also specifically told Ross to make sure no harm comes to Maggie.
-It appears that he's usually only concerned about fellow CIA's.
+It appears that he's usually only concerned about fellow CIA agents.

 Jump Cut: Every fight scene is saturated with these.
 A shot will rarely be held for over three seconds, and tracking shots use Jitter Cam.